 - Maintaining Good Working Relationships

 One of the most important factors of being a solopreneur is learning to maintain good working relationships.
 Whether your business is a service to clients or a product to customers, it’s vital that you make yourself available to the stakeholders in your business.
 Take some time out of your schedule to meet up for a coffee or even just catch up with a quick phone call.
+Having a business solicitor that can give you advice on any areas of uncertainty will always help to and give you extra confidence in business decisions.

 - Feeling Isolated